junxit/us-congress-bills-114/bill.md

 - **(17)** Breast cancer is the most common cancer in women worldwide, with an estimated 1.7 million new cases of breast cancer among women worldwide in 2012.
 - **(18)** Breast Cancer Research Foundation (BCRF) is considered one of the most efficient cancer research charities.
 - **(19)** Of every dollar donated to BCRF, $0.91 goes to research and awareness programs—88 cents towards research and 3 cents towards awareness.
-- **(20)** Founded in 1993, the BCRF has raised more than $500 million to fuel discoveries in tumor biology, genetics, prevention, treatment, survivorship and metastasis, making BCRF one of the largest private funders of breast cancer research in the world.
-For 2014–2015, BCRF committed $58.6 million in research, including $11.6 million to the international Evelyn H. Lauder Founder’s Fund focused on metastasis, to support the work of more than 220 researchers at leading medical institutions across six continents (25 states and 14 countries).
+- **(20)** Founded in 1993, the BCRF has raised more than $500 million to fuel discoveries in tumor biology, genetics, prevention, treatment, survivorship, and metastasis, making BCRF one of the largest private funders of breast cancer research in the world.
+For 2014–2015, BCRF committed $58.6 million in research, including $11.6 million to the international Evelyn H. Lauder Founder’s Fund focused on metastasis, to support the work of more than 220 researchers at leading medical institutions across 6 continents (25 states and 14 countries).
-- **(21)** Susan G. Komen (Komen) is the largest non-government funder of breast cancer research, funding research that spans the breast cancer continuum from basic biology to treatment to survivorship.
-- **(22)** Over the past 5 years, more than 80 cents of every dollar spent by Komen has gone directly to its mission to save lives and end breast cancer by empowering people, ensuring quality care for all and energizing science to find the cures.
-- **(23)** Since its inception in 1982, Komen has invested more than $2.6 billion towards its mission, including more than $847 million in over 2400 research grants and 450 clinical trials in 48 states and 21 different countries.
-Recent funding has focused on research to stem metastatic and aggressive disease, find scientifically sound preventive strategies, and investigate environmental links to breast cancer development.
-- **(24)** Today, BCRF and Susan G. Komen continue their work to advance research and support programs for patients and their families.

 ## § 3.
 Coin specifications

 - **(a)** *Denominations* The Secretary of the Treasury (hereafter in this Act referred to as the “Secretary”) shall mint and issue the following coins:
   - **(1)** *$5 gold coins* Not more than 50,000 $5 gold coins, which shall—
-    - **(A)** weigh 8.359 grams;
-    - **(B)** have a diameter of 0.850 inches; and
+    - **(A)** have a diameter of 0.850 inches; and
-    - **(C)** contain 90 percent gold and 10 percent alloy.
+    - **(B)** be made of “pink gold” which contains not less than 75 percent gold.
   - **(2)** *$1 silver coins* Not more than 400,000 $1 coins, which shall—
     - **(A)** weigh 26.73 grams;
     - **(B)** have a diameter of 1.500 inches; and